liamhauw/computer-sicence/README.md

 # Introduction
- - Computer science is the study of algorithmic processes, computational machines and computation itself.
+ - Computer science is the study of computation, automation, and information.

-# Field
+# Fields
 - Theoretical Computer Science
     - Theory of Computation
     - Information and Coding Theory